 French Bulldog x PoodleHaving traits similar to the French Bulldog and Poodle, the French Boodle combines intelligence and charm with poise and humor.
 People-pleasers, this breed does not like being left alone and enjoys being around humans.
 French Boodles is an excellent choice for families with small children because they will keep them occupied for hours on end, no matter what they’re up to.

 Ideally, French Boodles should be athletic and lean with a compact body.
-There is a charming appearance to them with dark brown eyes and bat-like ears on some pups.
+They have a charming appearance with dark brown eyes and bat-like ears on some pups.
 French Boodles have various fur colors, including fawn, black, and white, to mention a few.

 What Do French Bulldog Cross Poodle (French Boodle) Look Like?

 It is difficult to predict what each French Boodle puppy will look like as it grows up because the breed has not yet established a uniform appearance.
 These babies will typically weigh between seven and eleven kilograms and measure between 30 and 38 centimeters in length.
 The Poodle may have a longer muzzle and a snub-nose, similar to the Frenchie, or a brachycephalic appearance similar to the Frenchie.

 Many French Bulldog Poodle mixes will have the characteristic ‘bat ears’ associated with the Frenchie, but others will have ears that hang close to their faces.
 A glimpse into the busy minds of these pups can be seen in their dark, round and expressive eyes.
-They tend to have a body that is relatively compact with noticeable muscle tissue.
+They tend to have a relatively compact body with noticeable muscle tissue.
 Their chests are barrel-shaped, and their limbs are quite straight.
 Unlike their Frenchie parents, they usually have a very slender, medium-length tail, like a Poodle.

 This breed can have a short, smooth, or slightly scruffy coat.
 Their coats will require minimum maintenance, should shed little (if any), and require minimal grooming.
 Fawn, brindle, black, brown, and white fur are just a few of the many possible colors.
 Some have solid colors, but most will have coats that have two or more colors.

 What Is The Personalility And Temperament Of The French Bulldog Poodle Cross (Boodle)?